-Derby Elementary School provides education for children in kindergarten through sixth grade.
-After a decline in enrollment from a peak high of 604 students in 1992 to a historic low of 325 in 2012, enrollment numbers have risen to 362 at the beginning of the 2013 school year.
+Derby Elementary School provides education for children in PreK through sixth grade.
+After a decline in enrollment from a peak high of 604 students in 1992 to a historic low of 325 in 2012, enrollment numbers have risen to 471 at the beginning of the 2019 school year.
 Capacity is reported at approximately 600 students.
 School facilities should be adequate for the foreseeable future.
 No major capital expenditures are planned for the near future.
 The Derby Elementary School offers after school and summer programs for grades 1 through 6.
+Morgan students have attended Derby Elementary School since 2012 and Holland students joined in the fall of 2019.